ItsMeriem/DataPortfolio/critique-by-design.md

 -  Visualizes percentages in a way that may be easier to understand.
 I find this specifically helpful when talking about percentages of percentages: Like 67% of 1% is hard to grasp so I was hoping that the unit chart would help me visualize this.

 And using the comments above, I made the following changes to my sketches:
 - In all three panels, I added a legend that specifies the "size" of the dot (i.e 1 dot = 1 million people).
-As per the users' feedback, this would helo visualize the extend of the population concerned.
+As per the users' feedback, this would help visualize the extent of the population concerned.
 - In Panel 1, I changed the title from "For every 100 hourly workers, 1 person makes $7.25 or less" to "For every 100 people getting paid hourly, 1 person makes $7.25 or less".
 The phrasing "hourly wokers" (used by the Bureau of Labor Statistics) was confusing to users.
 - In Panel 3, I changed the legend to rely on color only.
 Instead of using shading to represent age, I used a difference in opacity of the same hue.
 I used light blue for older women, dark blue for younger women, light green for older men, and dark green for younger men.
 - In Panel 3, I added a sub-title: "Contrary to popular belief that the lowest earners are teenagers, most are aged 25 or older".
 I used this to frame the reasons behind my addition of the age variable and to help users understand why considering age matters when we discuss minimum wage.